 - Trigeminal neuralgia, a chronic, intense pain that affects the trigeminal nerve, which carries sensation from the face to the brain

-Hackensack University Medical Center is ranked as one of the top 50 neurosurgical programs in the country, and Jersey Shore University Medical Center has received the Healthgrades Cranial Neurosurgery Excellence Award.
+Hackensack University Medical Center is the only NJ hospital nationally-ranked in Neurology & Neurosurgery by U.S. News & World Report.
+Both Hackensack University Medical Center and Jersey Shore University Medical Center received the Cranial Neurosurgery Excellence Award from Healthgrades.

 We believe you and your family are vital members of the care team, which is why we are committed to working closely with you on your individual course of treatment.
 Our team is here for you with comprehensive care from prevention to diagnosis, treatment to rehabilitation.